 How to Send a Pull Request¶

-If you can write code to fix an issue, we encourage to send a PR.
+If you can write code to fix an issue, it is encouraged to send a PR.

-- Check the appropriate branch that you should send the PR following Git Branches.
+Check the appropriate branch to which you should send a PR, following Git Branches.
+If you are unsure about which branch to target, choose the

 After writing your code (including unit tests and hopefully documentations!), send a PR on GitHub.
-You have to write a precise explanation of what and how you fix; it is the first documentation of your code that developers read, which is a very important part of your PR.
+You have to write a precise explanation of what and how in the description; this is the first documentation of your code and an important part of your PR.

-Even if your code is not complete, you can send a pull request as a work-in-progress PR by putting the
+However, even if your code is not complete, you can send a PR as a work-in-progress (WIP) PR by prefixing the PR title with

 $ pip install -e '.[stylecheck]'